brickbazooka/canton-fair-scraper/README.md

 The scraper can be configured using the `./config.js` file.
 You can

--   leave the `CATEGORIES_TO_SCRAPE` array empty, to scrape all categories
+-   leave the `CATEGORIES_TO_SCRAPE` array empty, to scrape all categories.

     ```javascript
     const CATEGORIES_TO_SCRAPE = []; // You probably shouldn't do this
-    ...
+    // ...
     ```

--   specify the categories to scrape, by adding their IDs to the `CATEGORIES_TO_SCRAPE` array
+-   specify the categories to scrape, by adding their IDs to the `CATEGORIES_TO_SCRAPE` array.

     ```javascript
     const CATEGORIES_TO_SCRAPE = [